Nycarus/WeatherApp/README.md

         docker compose up

-3. To stop the container, run the followng.
+3. To stop the container, run the following.

         docker compose down